nvdaes/emule/readme.md

 *	control+shift+w: Reads the second object of the status bar; contains information about files and users on the current server.
 *	control+shift+e: Reads the third object of the status bar; useful to know the UpLoad/DownLoad speed.
 *	control+shift+r: Reads The fourth object of the status bar; reports on connecting of eD2K and Kad network.
+* Not assigned: Toggles the usage of an alternative approach to read sliders.

 ## Managing columns. ##